 What is Relacore?

-First off, Relacore is a “feel good” pill for weight-loss.
+First off, Relacore is a “feel good” pill for weight-loss, which is supposed to ease stress so cortisol levels lower and belly fat decreases.
 You’ll take three capsules per day.
-The supplement is supposed to help improve mood, lower stress levels, cut belly fat, boost energy and fight fatigue.
-The ingredients used in these include B vitamins, passion flower, magnolia bark, Chinese skullcap root, Asian ginseng, poria extract, phosphatidylserine, perilla leaf and jujube fruit.
+The supplement is supposed to help improve mood, lower anxiety, boost energy and fight fatigue.
+The ingredients include B vitamins, passion flower, magnolia bark, Chinese skullcap root, Asian ginseng, poria extract, phosphatidylserine, perilla leaf and jujube fruit.
 The bottle is small enough that you’ll have no trouble taking it on-the-go.

 Relacore has been around since 2000.
 The Carter-Reed Company makes it and has a good BBB rating.
 The official website provides a 100% money-back guarantee and it contains a few natural ingredients, but read on…